Observation of tunable discrete time crystalline phases

-To access time-crystalline behaviours, the device is parametrically driven at twice of the mean frequency of the clusters of hybrid modes around G1 and G2 (inset, Fig.~2A).
-With increasing drive strength, the spectral amplitude at $\omega$ first rises from the noise floor at $4$V and then undergoes a sharp transition to a high-amplitude steady state at around $8$V (Fig.~1D).
-In region I of Fig.~2A, the corresponding spectra contain distinct signatures of graphene-SiNx interactions of the separated clusters of thermal modes around G1 and G2.
+\paragraph*{\textbf{Observation of DTC phases:}} To access time-crystalline behaviours, the device is parametrically driven at twice of the mean frequency of the clusters of hybrid modes around G1 and G2 (inset, Fig.~\ref{device}D).
+With increasing drive strength, the spectral amplitude at $\omega$ first rises from the noise floor at $4$V and then undergoes a sharp transition to a high-amplitude steady state at around $8$V (Fig.~\ref{device}E).
+In region I of Fig.~\ref{device}E, the corresponding spectra contain distinct signatures of graphene-SiNx interactions of the separated clusters of thermal modes around G1 and G2.
 With increasing drive voltage, the two clusters merge sharply (around 4V, region II) to a single shared spectra, that nevertheless remain thermal-like with small amplitude and without any sharp oscillation frequencies.
-This suggests that a collective many-body state comprised of multiple modes in remote resonators develops satisfying criterion 1.
-Eventually, at around 8V, a sharp subharmonic peak, satisfying criterion 2, emerges at frequency $\omega$ with oscillation amplitude that are orders of magnitude higher compared to the thermal modes (region III).
-The DTC spectra is observed to be global in nature, with similar features measured on resonator surfaces at $X_1$, $X_2$ (blue and green respectively, in Fig.~2B) and $X_3$, in contrast to the local features observed below the threshold (Fig.~1B).
-Along with long-range order in space, the spectra remain stable for millions of oscillation periods over time scales of seconds.
+Eventually, at around 8V, a sharp subharmonic peak, emerges at frequency $\omega$ with oscillation amplitude that are orders of magnitude higher compared to the thermal modes (region III).
+The DTC spectra, integrated over millions of oscillation periods and measured on resonator surfaces at $X_1$, $X_2$ (blue and green respectively, in Fig.~\ref{device}A) and $X_3$, show evidence for emergence of long-range order in time and space due to interactions between modes of spatially distinct graphene and SiNx oscillators, in contrast to the local features observed below the threshold (Fig.~\ref{device}B).